OpenTermsArchive/deployment/README.md

 See [Ansible Using collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html) for more information about ansible collections.

+### Configuration

+Available variables are listed below, along with default values:

+- `ota_config_path`: Path to the engine config file related to the inventory file.
+Default: `../config/production.json`.
+- `ota_declarations_branch`: Git branch of the declarations repository to use.
+Default: `main`.
+- `ota_snapshots_branch`: Git branch of the snapshots repository to use.
+Default: `main`.
+- `ota_versions_branch`: Git branch of the versions repository to use.
+Default: `main`.
+- `ota_declarations_directory`: Directory path where the code will be deploy on the server.
+Default: the value declared in the `name` key in the engine config file.

 ### Commands

 - To set up a full [(phoenix)](https://martinfowler.com/bliki/PhoenixServer.html) server: